There’s a misconception that being quiet means you’re weak or lack confidence. But that’s far from the truth.

 2) Be comfortable in your own skin

-For a while, I felt the pressure to be louder, more outgoing.
-Society often favors extroverts, and I thought I needed to change to fit in.
+Many quiet people feel the pressure to be louder and more outgoing.
+Society often favors extroverts, and it’s easy to believe you need to change to fit in.

-But over time, I realized something important: there’s power in authenticity.
+But research in personality psychology tells us something important: there’s real power in authenticity.

-And guess what happened?
-People started respecting me more.
-Not because I was loud or outgoing, but because I was genuine.
+And here’s what tends to happen: people start respecting them more.
+Not because they’re loud or outgoing, but because they’re genuine.
 Authenticity commands respect.

 No matter how quiet you are, being comfortable with who you are can earn you instant respect from those around you.